xdotli/harbor-datagen/ARCHITECTURE.md

 # Harbor-Datagen Architecture

-This document provides a comprehensive technical overview of the harbor-datagen system architecture, designed for senior software engineers working on agent-driven data generation, evaluation infrastructure, or benchmark development.
+This document provides a comprehensive technical overview of the harbor-datagen system architecture, designed for engineers working on agent-driven data generation, evaluation infrastructure, or benchmark development.

 ## Table of Contents